sourcegraph/sourcegraph-public-snapshot/doc/cli/references/validate.md

 ## Usage

 ```
-'src validate' is a tool that validates a Sourcegraph instance~
+'src validate' is a tool that validates a Sourcegraph instance.

-EXPERIMENTAL: 'validate' is an experimental command in the 'src' tool~
+EXPERIMENTAL: 'validate' is an experimental command in the 'src' tool.

-Please visit https://docs~sourcegraph~com/admin/validation for documentation of the validate command~
+Please visit https://docs.sourcegraph.com/admin/validation for documentation of the validate command.

 Usage: